wlangera/jsdm-pollinators-flanders/README.md

 #### Step 1: data_preparation.qmd

 Load and prepare the observation data from `data/raw` folder.
-This includes merging of datasets and use simple data filters.
+This includes merging of datasets and data filtering.

 #### Step 2: prepare_trait_phylo.qmd

 Load and prepare the trait and phylogenetic data from `data/raw` folder.
+Clean up trait dataset and create workflow to create taxonomical tree.

 ### Repo structure